monerodocs/md/docs/multisignature.md

 **Note:** This seed will only recreate the individual wallet it is created from.
 Each wallet would need to be backed up separately.

 ## References

+The below guides are very detailed, and were formative in the creation of this document.
+Note that they are both a little out of date, as a few of the CLI commands have been updated in the interim.

 * [https://monero.stackexchange.com/questions/5646/how-to-use-monero-multisignature-wallets-2-2-2-3](https://monero.stackexchange.com/questions/5646/how-to-use-monero-multisignature-wallets-2-2-2-3)
 * [https://taiga.getmonero.org/project/rbrunner7-really-simple-multisig-transactions/wiki/23-multisig-in-cli-wallet](https://taiga.getmonero.org/project/rbrunner7-really-simple-multisig-transactions/wiki/23-multisig-in-cli-wallet)